 - Don’t go skulking around deserted or notorious places, especially after sundown.
 That’s not very smart.

 - Carry some form of self-defence.
 Pepper spray is an option.

 - BE AWARE.
 I cannot stress how important this is.
 KNOW your surroundings, READ people, STAY ALERT of what is happening.
 Stick to crowded areas as much as you can and you WILL be fine.

 I have been followed in Italy, but I was aware enough to be able to shake him off.
 I’ve been approached by random people, but most of the time, you can sense their intentions.

 And yes, TRUST YOUR GUT.
 If it’s telling you something is off, SOMETHING IS OFF.
 Act on it.
-Traveling solo has made me trust myself in more ways than I can imagine.
+Solo travel has made me trust myself in more ways than I can imagine.

 I’m clubbing these two questions.
 Because even though they sound diametrically opposite, they have the same answer.

 Every single time someone asks me this question, I only say this –

 When I was in the airport, leaving for Hungary (the first solo), I bought a book, thinking I’ll get lonely during, say, commutes, and I’ll need something to keep me occupied.
 That book is lying in my shelf today, unopened.

 There has not been a single time that I’ve been lonely.
 I’ve met so many lovely, beautiful, amazing people, be it at hostels or at tours or as an unexpected traveling companion.
 I’ve heard stories, told some, created some..
 Made some unforgettable memories in the most fleeting of encounters.
 I’ve traveled with people I’ve met the previous night, because hey, we’re all travellers and looking for a fun time!